Methane Gas FAQ

 Advertising regulator Ads Standards has ruled that it is misleading to call gas ‘cleaner and greener’ than other energy sources.

-Using efficient electric appliances such as reverse cycle air conditioners is now a cheaper alternative to gas heating.
-The difference in running costs is even greater for those households with solar panels.2
+Study after study shows that efficient electric appliances, such as reverse cycle air conditioners, are now a cheaper alternative to gas heating, and the difference in running costs is even greater for homes with rooftop solar.

-While gas used to be affordable, when the gas industry started exporting methane gas from Queensland in 2015, it linked domestic and global markets causing east coast gas prices to double and triple.
+But gas used to be cheap, so why have things changed?
+When the gas industry started exporting methane gas from Queensland in 2015, it linked domestic and global markets causing east coast gas prices to double and triple.
 Australia is now one of the world’s biggest exporters of gas – 82% of it goes overseas!

-As local gas producers choose to prioritise international markets to maximise their profits, gas is only going to get more expensive.
+As local gas producers prioritise international markets to maximise their profits, and the once cheap and plentiful supplies in the Bass Strait run out, gas is only going to get more expensive.
 That’s why going all electric is the smartest and cheapest long-term option for upgrading and renovating.

 The growth in clean wind and solar means electricity is now a cleaner source of energy for cooking, heating and hot water – and has been in Victoria since 2019, if you’re using efficient electric appliances.3 As we get closer to a 100% renewable energy system, with more clean energy coming online, this gap will continue to grow.